 Do you remember how much we played as kids?
 How many hours we'd be outside laying in the grass, watching the clouds as they pass by, daydreaming, creating, building?
 How we seemed to have endless time to play and dream and be?
 While we certainly have more responsibilities as we grow, I often wonder if we have more time than we think.
 If we're simply taught to be busy or to believe that we are too old for things.
 I wonder, what takes up the majority of our time?

 As I started to reflect on this more, I began noticing how often I checked my phone automatically, mindlessly even, out of habit.
 I noticed how much time lapsed as we searched for something to watch on Netflix or OnDemand, and how much time watching TV actually took out of our day.
-It surprised me how much time we would actually gain by taking it away altogether.
+It surprised me how many minutes we'd actually gain by taking it away altogether.
 So we decided to try it: to unplug our TV to see what would happen.

 And, the best part is, because we're finding more time to do the things that make us feel good, space for gadgets and streaming Stranger Things naturally flows into our day.
 The only difference is, we no longer feel like we're missing out on something because we've already done it.
 Plus, it's a little tougher to spend hours watching shows on a 13-inch laptop!

 Unplugging our TV has helped us to find more balance in our lives; and, at the end of the day, the goal is not to deprive ourselves of things, but rather to make conscious decisions that best suit us in each moment.

 The beauty of life is that it is dynamic.
 Nothing is set in stone.
 Perhaps one day we'll change our minds, but for now, we're loving our extra free time at night and don't even think about turning on the TV :)